scchess/Qualimap/doc/command_line.rst

      -gd <arg>                      compare with genome distribution (possible
                                     values: HUMAN or MOUSE)
-     -gff <arg>                     region file (in GFF/GTF or BED format) -nr <arg>                      number of reads in the chunk (default is 500) -nt <arg>                      number of threads (default equals the number of cores) -nw <arg>                      number of windows (default is 400)
+     -gff <arg>                     region file (in GFF/GTF or BED format) -hm <arg>                      minimum size for a homopolymer to be considered in indel analysis (default is 3)
+     -nr <arg>                      number of reads in the chunk (default is 500) -nt <arg>                      number of threads (default equals the number of cores) -nw <arg>                      number of windows (default is 400)